manfromarce/DocSharp/README.md

   * Inline images
     - `ImagesOutputFolder` needs to be set to an existing directory, otherwise images are skipped.
 An absolute URI is used by default; to produce a relative URI set `ImagesBaseUriOverride` to any not-null folder path (empty string or "." means same folder as the Markdown file, "../images" means images subfolder in the parent folder).
     - Only `Pict` elements are currently recognized, other image types are not implemented (e.g. WordPad embeds images in a different way).
+    - Images should be in JPEG, PNG or GIF format to be supported by browsers; BMP is partially supported but not recommended.
+There is currently no automatic conversion implemented.
   * Tables (values only)
   * External hyperlinks
   * Page breaks are converted to horizontal lines
   * TODO: styles (including H1-H6 headers), bookmarks (internal hyperlinks), lists, math formulas, charts
+- Markdown to DOCX:
+  * Basic Markdown features (no extensions)
+  * TODO: bookmarks (internal hyperlinks), images, tables, math

 ### Roadmap